 More Than Skin Deep

-Use the questions above to isolate why you rebrand to keep it from the “cliffs of insanity” (i.e., cliche crud like much of the current wave of homogenized, committee-drenched crap being put out by several of the big Fortune 100 corporations over the last few months).
+Use the questions above to isolate why you rebrand and how to keep your rebrand from the “cliffs of insanity” (i.e., cliche crud like much of the current wave of homogenized, committee-drenched crap being put out by several of the big Fortune 100 corporations over the last few years).
+And remember, a lot of this has to do with exceeding expectations, something discussed by the top 23 most influential leaders in business today.